 Applications received that fall short of the standard processing time will incur a FAST TRACK FEE of $500+gst in addition to standard licence fees.
 The Fast Track Fee does not guarantee licensing will be cleared by your chosen early shoot date however, it covers cost of administration to work towards this.

-Once you had read and understood the below information please visit our applications forms page to apply.
+Once you have read and understand the below information please visit our applications portal to apply.